CONTENTS

 The Seminoles moved the ball into Cardinal territory.

-The Seminoles struck suddenly in Q3.
+The Seminoles struck suddenly in the third quarter.

 • Louisville could do nothing with the second half kickoff and punted from its 27.
 Sophomore DB David Snell (Slocomb AL) fielded it on the 29, escaped several defenders and scampered 71y for a TD.
 Fontes missed the PAT.
 9-0 FSU.